zimmertr/Kubernetes-Manifests/Deluge/README.md

     2) Fill out the `vars.yml` file with the parameters specific to your environment.
     3) Execute the playbook: `ansible-playbook provision.yml`.

+**Problems:**

+    1) Scaling this up to more than one pod causes issues.
+Could probably get working with some work.

 **Deletion:**

     1) You can roll back this deployment with the `delete.yml` playbook: `ansible-playbook delete.yml`.